areebecca/Week-2-_-Python-Data-Structures-Operators-Lab/README.md

 4.Logic Inversion: The not operator is a simple yet effective way to flip Boolean logic, which is useful in complex control flow statements.

-# Link to The entire notebook
+# Link to the entire notebook
 https://colab.research.google.com/drive/1hJgKmV8r3Jci0r2NbyB-MZzDzQzHB_L0?usp=sharing